tewhey-lab/MPRASuite/MPRAmatch/README.md

 ```

 The output file from `MPRAmatch` needed as input for the `MPRAcount` pipeline can be found at:
-* Parsed File: `YYMMDD-HHMMSS_<library_name>/outputs/MPRAmatch/<library_name>.merged.match.enh.mapped.barcode.ct.parsed`
+**Parsed File:** `YYMMDD-HHMMSS_<library_name>/outputs/MPRAmatch/<library_name>.merged.match.enh.mapped.barcode.ct.parsed`

 ### Running WDL pipeline as a standalone script:

 At any given point if the user would like to run/test the WDL pipeline as a standalone script for their library with a different setting or parameter applied to any tool or          software, the json file generated above will be required as an argument to the below script.

-a.
-To submit to `slurm` from terminal:
+**a.
+To submit to `slurm` from terminal:**

 Make sure you give the pipeline enough memory to run, if the pipeline fails the first time you run it, look at the end of the slurm output file to determine whether you need to      give it more time or more memory

-`sbatch -p compute -q batch -t 24:00:00 --mem=45GB -c 8 --wrap "cromwell run /path/to/MPRAmatch.wdl --inputs /path/to/MPRAmatch_<library_name>_inputs.json"`
+` sbatch -p compute -q batch -t 24:00:00 --mem=45GB -c 8 --wrap "cromwell run /path/to/MPRAmatch.wdl --inputs /path/to/MPRAmatch_<library_name>_inputs.json"`

-b.
-To submit using the runscript:
+**b.
+To submit using the runscript:**

-  b1.
+  **b1.
 Copy the below code and save it in a file named `MPRAmatch_call.sh`.
-Make sure to update the paths and locations.
+Make sure to update the paths and locations.**

   Runscript:

   ```
   echo "Running Cromwell"

-  cromwell run /path/to/MPRASuite/MPRAmatch/MPRAmatch.wdl --inputs /path/to/YYMMDD-HHMMSS_<library_name>/execution/YYMMDD-HHMMSS_<library_name>_MPRAmatch/MPRAmatch_<library_name>_inputs.json
+  cromwell run /path/to/MPRASuite/MPRAmatch/MPRAmatch.wdl --inputs /path/to/YYMMDD-HHMMSS_<library_name>/execution/YYMMDD-               HHMMSS_<library_name>_MPRAmatch/MPRAmatch_<library_name>_inputs.json

   echo "Finished Cromwell"
   ```

-    b2.
-Copy the below code to create a submission template (for a SLURM based scheduler).
+   **b2.
+Copy the below code to create a submission template (for a SLURM based scheduler):**
    Make sure to update the parameters: `--job-name=` with preferably the `library_name`, `--mail-user=` with the email id of the user, path to the container and runscript created       above and save in a file, example MPRAmatch_run.sh.
 The below script can be submitted by running `sbatch /path/to/MPRAmatch_run.sh`

     ```
     #!/bin/bash